trevismd/permutations-stats/README.md

 This work aims to provide fast permutation-based statistical tests in Python.
 Some tests are not available publicly in an exact mode (computing all possible permutations) or with simulations.
-So if certain assumptions cannot be made about the data (such as normality or a sufficiently large sample), these implementations shouldn't be used.
+So if certain assumptions cannot be made about the data (such as normality or a sufficiently large sample), the existing implementations shouldn't be used.
 For example, the Brunner Munzel [1] test is implemented in scipy but not with an exact calculation.
 The statistic can be used with the public API but it can take some time ran thousands of times (the p-value is also calculated for each